Rent safe and private dog parks hosted by locals

 Different dogs and situations require different types of long lines.
 Most standard dog-walking leashes are about six feet in length.
 Long leashes and retractable leashes range from 10-30 feet (or more)!

-There’s an important trade off here: The longer your dog’s line, the more freedom they’ll have to explore and engage in natural dog behaviors — a recent study showed that dogs on a 16 foot leash engaged in nearly three times as much sniffing than those on a five foot leash! — but the harder it will be for you, their handler, to manage the slack and keep everyone safe.
+There’s an important trade off here: The longer your dog’s line, the more freedom they’ll have to explore and engage in natural dog behaviors.
+(A recent study showed that dogs on a 16 foot leash engaged in nearly three times as much sniffing than those on a five foot leash, which is great for their mental health.)
+But farther the distance between your end of the leash and your pup's, the harder it will be for you to manage the slack and keep everyone safe.

 In general, 15-foot long leashes are great for: